sandeshkhairnar/Music-Recommander-System-Using-Spotify/README.md

 ## Process

-1.Implemented Spotify API Integration:
+1. Implemented Spotify API Integration:

 - Utilized obtained Spotify credentials to authenticate with the Spotify API.
 - Implemented functions to fetch music data from Spotify, such as trending playlists and track information.

-2.Data Preprocessing:
+2. Data Preprocessing:

 - Cleaned and preprocessed the fetched music data.
 - Extracted relevant features from the data, including track name, artists, album name, and audio features.

-3.Implemented Recommendation Algorithms:
+3. Implemented Recommendation Algorithms:

 - Implemented content-based and hybrid recommendation approaches to generate personalized recommendations.

-4.Generated Recommendations:
+4. Generated Recommendations:

 - Developed functions to generate music recommendations based on user input, such as song name or artist.
 - Utilized implemented recommendation algorithms to generate recommendations.

-5.Displayed Recommendations:
+5. Displayed Recommendations:

 - Printed or displayed the generated recommendations to the user in a readable format.
 - Included relevant information such as track name, artists, album name, and popularity.